nataliachelmecki/G11_BrickBreaker/README.md

 ## Description

 ## How to Use
-To use this repo, please add the source files to a new Vivado project.
-Generate a bitstream, then use the projects under /src/project/project.sdk to create your C++ project.
+To use this repo, open the Vivado project.
+A bitstream should already exist.
+Use the projects under /src/project/project.sdk to create your C++ project.
 Program your FPGA, compile the code and run it.
 The FPGA board should be connected to a display with a VGA cable.
 Place a Bluetooth module into port JC and joystick module into port JA.
 Use the base directory as a new IP repo so that the Vivado project can import all the proper IP.